 Statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained.

-If research if more than minimal risk, provide explanation as to whether medical treatments are available if injury occurs and if so, what they consist of.
+If research is more than minimal risk, provide explanation as to whether medical treatments are available if injury occurs and if so, what they consist of.

 The interview/survey/experiment will take place state where the research will take place.
 If an exact location is not available describe the characteristics of the location/environment).